 From Captain to General (Manager)

-With some negativity lifted from the locker room, Bednar and Sakic managed to pull in the reins and solidify the roster.
-The Avalanche struggled throughout the 2017-18 season but managed to dramatically clinch the eighth seed in the last game of the season to make the playoffs by beating the St. Louis Blues.
-Although they put up a fight against the Predators in the first round, they lost in six games.
+With some negativity lifted from the locker room, Sakic managed to weather the storm and solidify the roster.
+The Avalanche struggled at times in 2017-18 but managed to dramatically clinch the final Western Conference playoff spot in the last game of the regular season.
+They lost in six games against the heavily-favored Nashville Predators in the opening round.